One million people have taken part in primary care clinical research

 “To see the proportion of research active practices grow over the years has been phenomenal and reaching this milestone is a tribute to Network staff, primary care staff but above all, patients and the public who have given their time freely to make a difference in the NHS.”

 In 2015/16 there were 249 open studies on the NIHR Clinical Research Network Primary Care Portfolio.
 The Primary Care Specialty also supports or is involved in research relating to the other 29 Network specialties such as Diabetes, Respiratory and Mental Health.
 This means that last year the Primary Care Specialty supported over one quarter of the recruitment to the NIHR Clinical Research Network Portfolio (total recruitment over 605,000).
+(Check out the latest statistics on the NIHR Clinical Research Network here).

 An area of future focus for the Network is to grow the commercial aspect of the Primary Care Portfolio.
 Working with industry has many benefits, it attracts investment, drives growth, but ultimately, it results in new treatments and medical technologies for patients.
 See the below Q&A with Philip Evans ‘The future of primary care research and its challenges’.